Math Placement Assessment

 - Do I need to take the Math Placement Assessment (MPA) in order to take a Quantitative Core class?

 You do not need to take the Math Placement Assessment in order to take a Quantitative Analysis Core class.
-Core Curriculum Quantitative Analysis courses (COMP 125, 150, 163, ISOM 241, MATH 108, STAT 103 and PHIL 174) have no prerequisites.
+Core Curriculum Quantitative Analysis courses (CJC, 206, COMP 125, COMP 150, COMP 163, ISOM 241, MATH 108, and STAT 103) do not have prerequisites.
 However, you are required to take the MPA if you plan on majoring in a field that requires a math background such as math, science, or business related field and are strongly encouraged to take the MPA if you are thinking that you may potentially switch into one of those fields.

 - If I have taken a placement test at another college can I use those results?